lukihd/Kact8s/README.md

 # Kact8s
 Kact8s is intended to be a standard cloud infrastructure for web startup.
-With it startup can easily deploy it and start working immediately.
+With it startup can easily deploy a full stack of development and production environment to start working immediately.